-Female condoms (Femidom) are made from soft thin plastic called polyurethane.
-They are worn inside the vagina to prevent semen getting to the womb.
+Female condoms are made from soft, thin synthetic latex or latex.
+They're worn inside the vagina to prevent semen getting to the womb.

 At a glance: facts about the female condom

-- always buy condoms that have the CE mark or the BSI Kitemark on the packet – this means they've been tested to high safety standards
+- Always buy condoms that have the CE mark or the BSI Kitemark on the packet.
+This means they have been tested to high safety standards.

-- a female condom can get pushed too far into the vagina, but it's easy to remove them yourself if this happens
+- A female condom can get pushed inside the vagina during sex, but it's easy to remove them yourself if this happens.

-- female condoms may not be suitable for women who aren't comfortable touching their genital area
+- Female condoms may not be suitable for women who are not comfortable touching their genital area.

-- female condoms shouldn't be reused – open a new one each time you have sex
+- Female condoms should not be reused.
+Open a new one each time you have sex.

 How female condoms work

-Female condoms are a barrier method of contraception, worn inside the vagina.
-They prevent pregnancy by stopping sperm from meeting an egg.
+Female condoms are a barrier method of contraception worn inside the vagina.
+They prevent pregnancy by stopping sperm meeting an egg.

 When used correctly, condoms are the only method of contraception that protects against both pregnancy and STIs.